 Too Much Calcium

 Calcium is highly beneficial for keeping your bones strong, but too much slows down your bowels.
 High calcium levels, called hypercalcemia, decrease muscle contraction rates in your intestinal tract.
 This could be the cause of your constipation.
-You should never have more than 2,500 milligrams of calcium in any given day, the Food and Nutrition Board of the Institute of Medicine says.
+You should never have more than 2,500 milligrams of calcium in any given day.
 One 10-ounce premade or cow's-milk-based protein shake can provide as much as 385 milligrams of calcium.
 Having six or seven of them in a day quickly causes you to reach that maximum safe intake level.